The City of Clearwater Water Division shall insure that the Clearwater

 water services to the customers of the City of Clearwater.
 Currently there

-Additionally there are three elevated tanks within the City of Clearwater;
+Additionally there are two elevated tanks within the City of Clearwater;

 each has a 1 million-gallon capacity.